-- Attach a 3 inch sewer hose to the main dump valve under the trailer and to a sewer outlet at a dump station. - Open the desired black / gray (manual) drain valves, one at a time (black then gray). - The macerator bypass valve will be pointing away from you and is attached to the macerator pump.
-The valve access is by design to prevent accidentally turning it off if the system is running normally.

-4. The bypass valve is normally open (the handle will be pulled OUT.
-To bypass the macerator, push the bypass valve IN (which turns off flow from the macerator pump) allowing waste to flow out of the dump valve under the trailer via gravity.

-5. When finished, close the main dump valve under the trailer, along with the black / gray dump valves, and disconnect the sewer hose from the main dump valve and at the dump station.
+- Attach a 3-inch sewer hose to the main dump connector under the trailer and to a sewer outlet at a dump station. - 2.
+Open the desired black / gray (manual) drain valves, one at a time (black then gray). - The macerator bypass valve will be pointing away from you and is attached to the macerator pump.
+The valve access is by design to prevent accidentally turning it off if the system is running normally. - 4.
+The bypass valve is normally open (handle is pulled OUT).
+To bypass the macerator, push the bypass valve IN (turns off flow from the macerator pump) allowing waste to flow out of the dump connector under the trailer via gravity. - 5.
+When finished, close the main dump gate valve under the trailer, along with the black / gray dump valves.
+Disconnect the sewer hose from the main dump connector and at the dump station.